GawrrVR/DiscordJS-Presence-with-Button/README.md

 - **button_name1**  | Same as above but for the second button.
 - **button_url2**   | Url to open when click on the first button.
 - **button_url2**   | Same as above but for the second button.

+# Tips
+*Click on **your button** don't open the link !*

+*Discord can take 5~10 Minutes to properly propage your uploaded image on her network.
+⚠️ **BEWARE OF NSFW IMAGE, DISCORD DOESN'T LIKE THIS AND U CAN GET YOUR ACCOUNT BAN EASILY & RAPIDLY***

+*Special Character doesn't work on button text !*